carrileroy/Garthwaite_et_al_2020/README.md

 Data will be provided once the manuscript is accepted for publication.

-If you would like to use any of these data for subsequent analyses or meta-analyses, please contact Dr. Carri LeRoy at LeRoyC@evergreen.edu.
-Failure to do so is a scientific ethics violation.
+These data are available for subsequent analyses or meta-analyses.
+It would be great if you could contact Dr. Carri LeRoy at LeRoyC@evergreen.edu to discuss your research - Thanks!